BangLiu/BangLiu.github.io/_posts/2018-07-18-gan-introduction.markdown

 ---
 layout:     post
-title:      Hello, Pixyll
+title:      Generative Adversarial Networks: an Introduction
-date:       2014-06-12 15:31:19
+date:       2018-07-18 00:00:00
-summary:    Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
+summary:    GANs are a catetory of generative models.
+I will give an intuitive introduction for GANs in this post.
-categories: jekyll pixyll
+categories: GAN
 ---

 Hello.